Skip to content

 Entry from block parameters

 Sometimes you know in advance which entry to present and want to specify the entry directly in the block.
-Typically you want to tell a story where information from a certain property of a known entity should enhance the text.
+Typically, you want to tell a story where information from a certain property of a known entity should enhance the text.
 For instance:

 <p>In stockholm the population has grown substantially the last 50 years and